satya9500/cf-plag-checker/README.md

 npm start
 ```
 + All code will be fetched and saved in submitted_codes folder.
-+ Now run `node moss-plagiarism.js` to get the urls of the plagiarism codes.
++ Now run `node moss-plagiarism.js` to get the urls of the plagiarism codes in moss_urls.json.
 This process might take some time, please be patient.

 Contributions to this project are welcome :)